Growth Mindset for Kiddos: Teach ‘Em Young!

 Fixed Mindset believes that success is all about innate talent and intelligence, while Growth Mindset believes that success is a result of hard work and dedication.

-See also Grow Your Kids' Minds with These Witty Words: Growth Mindset Language for Kids
+See also Grow Your Little One's Brain: Fun Growth Mindset Phrases for Kids

 Fixed Mindset is like a fragile vase, afraid of any cracks or chips, while Growth Mindset is like a rubber ball, bouncing back from any setback.